English

 Patricia Michaels

-Dante Biss Grayson (Sky-Eagle collection)
+Dante Biss Grayson (Sky-Eagle Collection)

 Orlando Dugi